dmuth/splunk-network-health-check/README.md

 ## TODO

 Things I might implement in the future:
+- Put the output of ping into a separate index (currently in main)
 - App configuration for which host to ping
 - Support for multiple hosts (border routers, etc.)
 - Traceroute functionality that pings each host on the way (perhaps by using mtr?)